 The numeric model used to predict the impact of allocations assumes that sediment oxygen demand (SOD) does not improve in the riverine sections following upstream load reductions.
-The magnitude of SOD will likely decrease with the decrease of organic loading allocated by the TMDL, and result in increased DO concentrations over time.
+The magnitude of SOD will likely decrease with the decrease of organic loading allocated by the TMDL, and result in increased dissolved oxygen concentrations over time.
 Predicted conditions in the Klamath River are strongly influenced by the predicted variable conditions of the Upper Klamath Lake TMDL.
 Conservative allocations were set by using a combination of the predicted conditions.
 The timing of the allocations within Oregon is based on the scenario which represents the greatest loading from Upper Klamath Lake (i.e. results in the longest period of water quality not meeting numeric criterion).
 The magnitudes of the allocations are based on median loading conditions from Upper Klamath Lake.
 This is conservative because allocations are based on the difference from a baseline condition.
 The closer the concentration or temperature is to the numeric criteria, the less loading is necessary to cause a measurable degradation.

-Table 4-16: Nutrient and Organic Matter Load Allocations (lbs/day)